needle-mirror/com.unity.xr.arfoundation/Documentation~/samples/set-up.md

 In future builds, you can build and run to device directly from **File** > **Build and Run** if you haven't changed your target device.

 > [!NOTE]
 > Check the documentation for your target platform to understand whether there are any specific project settings that you must configure for your chosen platform.
+Some sample scenes also require you to enable specific features before they work as expected.
+Where this is the case, the [feature sample](xref:arfoundation-samples-features) documentation describes the required features.

 ### Build on Meta Quest devices

-This repository is configured with the Google ARCore XR Plug-in enabled by default on the Android platform.
+This repository enables the Google ARCore XR Plug-in by default on the Android platform.
 To build for Meta Quest, disable the Google ARCore provider in the Android tab of **Project Settings** > **XR Plug-in Management**, then follow the Meta Quest [Project setup](xref:meta-openxr-project-settings) instructions.